Slaughter Free Chicago is a campaign to end slaughter in the city that once promoted itself as the slaughter capital of the world.

 - US meat workers are three times more likely to suffer serious injury than the average American worker.
 Amputations, fractured fingers, second-degree burns and head trauma are among these serious injuries, according to data seen by the Guardian and the Bureau of Investigative Journalism.

-- Property values are depressed around slaughterhouses and selling and renting properties is more difficult.
+- Property values decline around slaughterhouses and selling and renting properties can become more difficult.

 - Blood, feces and feathers are plastered all over the walls posing a serious public safety and health threat by exposing workers and communities to food-borne illness outbreaks and increased rodent infestation problems.
 Learn more about the conditions we have documented.

 - If U.S. farmers took all the land currently devoted to raising animals and used it to grow plants instead, they could feed more than twice as many people as they do now.
 Hunger could be eliminated.

 - We have no nutritional or biological need for animal products, according to the American Dietetic Association.
 In fact, an animal-based diet is associated with higher rates of heart disease and cancers, hiking healthcare costs even higher in a city where 256,000 residents cannot afford insurance.

 - Residents and businesses in both large cities and small towns — and across all ethnic backgrounds — overwhelmingly oppose slaughterhouses for these and other reasons.
 In one survey, 49% of US adults support a ban on factory farming and 47% support a ban on slaughterhouses.